-The Organisation for the Prohibition of Chemical Weapons, with funding support from the European Union, offers several competitive scholarships for civil society representatives.
-Candidates must be currently employed at a non-governmental organisation, a think-tank, a research or academic institution, or an independent public institution and working on issues related to the goals of the Chemical Weapons Convention.
+The Organisation for the Prohibition of Chemical Weapons, with funding support from the European Union, offers several competitive scholarships for civil society representatives (e.g., from non-governmental organisations, think tanks, research or academic institutions) working on issues related to the goals of the Chemical Weapons Convention.

-- Note by the Director-General: Training Opportunity for Officials The Asser Institute’s Eleventh Annual Training Programme on Disarmament and Non-Proliferation on WMDs in a Changing World, The Hague, The Netherlands, 28 September – 2 October 2020
+- Note by the OPCW Director-General: Online Training Opportunity for Officials and Experts – The Asser Institute’s Twelfth Annual Training Programme On Disarmament And Non-Proliferation of Weapons of Mass Destruction (WMDs)

 - Training Programme on Disarmament and Non-Proliferation of WMDs (OPCW website)